C Programming Language 'Has Completed a Comeback' - Slashdot

 These days, whatevers-of-the month barely last a week.

-Don't call Tiobe a reliable metric (Score:2)
+Don't call Tiobe a reliable metric (Score:3)

 I'm not saying C did or did not come back, or did or did not go away.
 I am saying, you won't know from Tiobe, it way too random.
 They count language questions, not language usage, and don't make the slightest attempt to correct for predictable skew like selection bias due to who hangs out there as opposed to, say, stackoverflow.